 Let’s talk about why she’s so perfect for this role.

 First, her passions and expertise include life sciences, data analysis, pediatrics, oocyte mitochondria, and healthcare information technology (HIT).
-Not only that, her clinical research has focused specifically on Femtech (a term for technology designed for women’s health, and coined by Clue’s own CEO and co-founder Ida Tin), and providing sexual health education for girls and young women, particularly those of color.
+Not only that, her clinical research has focused specifically on Femtech (a term for technology designed for women’s health, and coined by Clue’s own co-founder and chairwoman Ida Tin), and providing sexual health education for girls and young women, particularly those of color.
 Dr. Brayboy is also interested in improving health disparities for women of color at every stage of their reproductive health.

 Clue has long recognized that the healthcare people in marginalized communities receive is lacking, which is reflective of the disparities they face in other aspects of their lives.
 As reproductive and menstrual health is already an under-researched field, it’s critical that our evolution moving forward involves research for people of color and members of the LGBTQIA+ community who menstruate.